Guest post by Shannon from The New Mentality

 At that point my anxiety and depression was SO out of control.
 I couldn't leave the house.
 Let alone make it to the hell on earth others called school.
 I transferred schools after that.
 And there wasn't any better.
 I wasn't physically beaten anymore, but I developed an eating disorder and started self-harming to deal with the verbal bullying.

-Looking back at all of this, as the 20-year-old person I now am, I feel nothing but sadness and the urge to hug 11-year-old me, and I'd like to tell her that it gets SO much better; tell her that by age 20 she will be going to cosmetology college and I'd still be best friends currently, with my then best friend.
+Looking back at all of this, as the person I now am, I feel nothing but sadness and the urge to hug 11-year-old me, and I'd like to tell her that it gets SO much better; tell her that by age 20 she will be going to cosmetology college and I'd still be best friends currently, with my then best friend.
 I'd also tell myself to keep talking and reaching out.
 Never let them silence you.
 You have a voice and it deserves to be heard, no matter what others seem to think.